Photographs by Martin Schoeller.

 Opening September 18, 2022

-In September 2022, the Museum of Jewish Heritage – A Living Memorial to the Holocaust will open its inaugural exhibition in the Rita Lowenstein Gallery, Survivors: Faces of Life After the Holocaust.
+In September 2022, the Museum of Jewish Heritage – A Living Memorial to the Holocaust opened its inaugural exhibition in the Rita Lowenstein Gallery, Survivors: Faces of Life After the Holocaust.
 Photographs by Martin Schoeller.

 This exhibition, originated by Martin Schoeller and Yad Vashem, features 75 photographs created to mark the 75th anniversary of the Liberation of Auschwitz.
 Schoeller photographed these Holocaust survivors and created a short film documenting the process.
 The exhibition includes the entire body of work including the film, bios, and quotes from the sitters.